 Who's in it?

-Cillian Murphy plays J. Robert Oppenheimer, marking the sixth collaboration between the actor and director (following The Dark Knight Trilogy, Inception and Dunkirk).
-"I'm interested in the man and what [inventing the atomic bomb] does to the individual," Murphy told The Guardian.
+Cillian Murphy stars as J. Robert Oppenheimer, marking the sixth collaboration between the actor and director (following The Dark Knight Trilogy, Inception and Dunkirk).

-Emily Blunt co-stars as Katherine "Kitty" Oppenheimer, Robert's wife and a biologist in her own right who researched the effects of radiation while her husband tested the A-bomb.
-Florence Pugh plays Jean Tatlock, whom Oppenheimer dated while he was a professor and she was a grad student and continued seeing during his marriage.
+Emily Blunt co-stars as Katherine "Kitty" Oppenheimer, Robert's wife and a biologist and botanist in her own right who researched the effects of radiation while her husband tested the A-bomb.

-Matt Damon plays Lieutenant General Leslie Groves Jr., the director of the Manhattan Project, with Robert Downey Jr. as Lewis Strauss, who served on the U.S. Atomic Energy Commission with Oppenheimer, and Josh Hartnett as nuclear scientist Ernest Lawrence.
+Oscar winner Matt Damon plays Lieutenant General Leslie Groves Jr., director of the Manhattan Project, with two-time Oscar nominee Robert Downey Jr. as Lewis Strauss, a founding member of the U.S. Atomic Energy Commission.